 Yes!
 That means you need to pull every single thing out of that space.
 I know, I know, you’re probably giving me a huge UGH right now.
 Just remember, when you start with a clean slate, you can be intentional about what will go back in that space.

 The exception to this rule is if you are cleaning out a kitchen cupboard and you know, beyond a shadow of a doubt, that those plates need to stay on that same shelf.
 In that case, move half of the shelf items out, clean, move over the other half, clean, and then replace the half you pulled out.
 Personally, I like to do a switcheroo when I clean my kitchen cupboards.
 I don’t necessarily switch shelves but I do put big plates on the opposite side they’ve been on.
-It’s kinda fun!
+It’s kind of fun!

 This part can get messy.
 We had just set up a fantastic music room for my son and THEN I filled it with all the stuff I pulled out from under the stairs.
 He’s a good sport though!